webplatform/docs-wpd/Community/Survey/Verbatims/index.md

 ===Editing tasks===

 * Editing in MediaWiki and with SMW forms is not easy (this runs contrary to one of our basic assumptions)
-* Session bugs are a serious impediment to productivity
+* Session bugs are a serious impediment to productivity.
 * Need a guide to creating examples.
 * Need a process (and a flag) for reviewing contributions.
 * Topics and topic clusters are confusing and rife with abuse.